lifeofbry19/cv-project/README.md

-# Getting Started with Create React App
+# Project Intro

-This is a resume builder app that allows the user to simply input information about their work experience and education and have a nicely styled resume created for them.
+This is a resume builder app that allows the user to select a template resume from the home page and then simply input information about their work experience and education and have a nicely styled resume created for them.

 The project is built with React and uses CSS for styling.
+It also uses React Router to control the routes between pages.
+In the process of building this app, I improved my ability to manage state in a react app as well as my problem solving abilities overall.
 There is a live demo of the project available to try out [here](https://cv-project-beta.vercel.app/).

+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).